ZareefJafar/Dynamic-Report-Scheduler/README.md

 Features:

-* Extracts unique specifications for report generation tasks from a centralized SQLite3 table.
+Data Source Management:

+- Centralized SQLite3 table to store unique report generation specifications.
+- Ability to pool data from multiple database servers seamlessly.

+Dynamic Job Creation and Scheduling:

-* Dynamically creates and schedules jobs based on extracted specifications (daily and monthly frequency)
+- Generates and schedules jobs based on extracted specifications.
+- Supports both daily and monthly frequency for job execution.
+- Report Delivery Options:

-* Generates and dispatches reports via email.
+Dispatches reports as attachments via email.
+- Offers the option to dispatch reports in the body of the email text.
-* Uploads reports to SFTP servers.
+- Facilitates uploading reports to SFTP servers.

+Automated Database Backup:

-* Automates daily MySQL database backups from one server to another.
+- Performs daily MySQL database backups from one server to another.
-* Can pool data from an unlimited number of database servers.

 Upcoming features:
-* Additional scheduling options for yearly, weekly, and custom intervals.
+- Additional scheduling options for yearly, weekly, and custom intervals.
-* Automation of daily backups for PostgreSQL and Microsoft SQL Server databases from one server to another.
+- Automation of daily backups for PostgreSQL and Microsoft SQL Server databases from one server to another.